MFA-CW – Master of Fine Arts in Creative Writing

 - The James Dickey Review is now hosted by Reinhardt University.
 Send submissions to the James Dickey Review

-A bridge between Atlanta and the Appalachian South, the Etowah Valley is where nature meets culture and the timeless meets the contemporary.
-At Reinhardt University’s Etowah Valley Writers Institute, writers join to create a literature that is story-driven and grounded in the places where we live, whether rural or urban.
+The Etowah Valley is a bridge between Atlanta and the Appalachian South, where nature meets culture.
+At Reinhardt University’s Etowah Valley Master of Fine Arts (MFA) Program writers create a literature that is story-driven and grounded in the places where we live, whether rural or urban.
 Reinhardt is the only higher education institution in Georgia offering a low-residency MFA in Creative Writing.
-We offer the only other low-residency BFA in Creative Writing degree in the country.
-Our 60-hour low-residency Master of Fine Arts in Creative Writing offers classes in poetry, fiction, creative-nonfiction/memoir, and scriptwriting (film, TV, and stage).
+Our 60-hour low-residency MFA in Writing offers classes in poetry, fiction, creative-nonfiction/memoir, and scriptwriting (film, TV, and stage).